7.1.11 Waterproofing layer and surface treatments

 The waterproofing layer should be inspected for defects after installation.
 Any defects are to be repaired and retested and left in a satisfactory condition.

-Waterproofing layers under 50m2 or those unsuitable for electronic testing eg EPDM or foil-faced bitumen membranes, may be checked by visually inspection which should include inspection of any seams with suitable probes.
+Waterproofing layers under 50m2 or those unsuitable for electronic testing, eg EPDM or foil-faced bitumen membranes, may be checked by visual inspection which should include inspection of any seams with suitable probes.

 A test report containing the test results and photographic record of the roof should be made available to NHBC.